 Simon & Lee

 Parnell’s food scene isn’t complete without this eatery.
-Previous owner of Dear Jervois, Ben Gusto and Little Kings is one of the masterminds behind this café so it’s guaranteed to be good.
+The previous owner of Dear Jervois, Ben Gusto and Little Kings is one of the masterminds behind this café so it’s guaranteed to be good.
 Check the Korean fried chicken, you’ll never go back to regular chicken again.

 Little Sister Café

-This Henderson hub provide arguably the best big breakfast plate in Auckland.
-They don’t stop at just bacon but they add a juicy chorizo sausage and fried gourmet potatoes and grilled tomatoes on the vine.
+This Henderson hub provides arguably the best big breakfast plate in Auckland.
+They don’t stop at just bacon but they add juicy chorizo sausage and fried gourmet potatoes and grilled tomatoes on the vine.